FreakyLime/crypto-trend-analysis/README.md

 ## Project Structure

-- **Data Fetching**: Collects data from APIs like Binance, CoinGecko, and Senticrypt.
+- **Data Fetching**: Collects data from APIs like Binance and CoinGecko.
 - **Technical Analysis**: Computes indicators such as RSI, MACD, and Bollinger Bands.
 - **AI Integration**: Utilizes OpenAI for advanced market sentiment analysis.
 - **Telegram Integration**: Sends updates, alerts, and detailed analysis to a specified Telegram channel.